Felix Rohatyn: Early life

-Career in finance
+Career

 From Middlebury, Rohatyn joined the New York office of the investment bank Lazard Frères under André Meyer.
 In 1950, he was drafted into the United States Army for two years and ended his military service during the Korean War as a sergeant.
 He returned to Lazard in 1952 and was made a partner in the firm in 1961, going on to become managing director.
 While at Lazard he brokered numerous major mergers and acquisitions, notably on behalf of International Telephone and Telegraph (ITT), where he became a director in 1966.
 He also served on the boards of the Englehard Mineral and Chemical Corporation, Howmet Turbine Component Corporation, Owens-Illinois, Pfizer, and the New York Stock Exchange from 1968 to 1972.

 New York City fiscal crisis

 When the City of New York ran out of money in mid-April 1975, Governor of New York Hugh Carey advanced state funds to the city to allow it to pay its bills, on the condition that the city turn over the management of its finances to the State of New York.
 Carey appointed Rohatyn to head a blue-ribbon advisory committee to look for a long-term solution to the city's fiscal problems.
 The advisory committee recommended the creation of the Municipal Assistance Corporation (MAC), an independent corporation which was authorized to sell bonds to meet the borrowing needs of the city.
 While the deficit increased to $750 million, the MAC was established on June 10, 1975, with Rohatyn as chairman, and a board of nine prominent citizens.

 The MAC, led by Rohatyn, insisted that the city make major reforms, including a wage freeze, a major layoff, a subway fare hike, and charging tuition at the City University of New York.
 A state law converted the city sales tax and stock transfer tax into state taxes, which when collected were then used as security for the MAC bonds.
 Because the MAC did not create enough profit fast enough, the city created an Emergency Financial Control Board to monitor the city's finances.
 But even with all of these measures, the value of the MAC bonds dropped in price, and the city struggled to find the money to pay its employees and stay in operation.
 In November 1975 the federal government stepped in, with Congress extending $2.3 billion in short-term loans in return for more stringent measures.
 Rohatyn and the MAC directors persuaded the banks to defer the maturity of the bonds they held and to accept less interest, and convinced banks to buy MAC bonds to pay off the city's debts.
 The confidence in MAC bonds was restored, and under Rohatyn's chairmanship, the MAC successfully sold $10 billion in bonds.
 By 1977–1978, New York City had eliminated its short-term debt.
 By 1985, the city no longer needed the support of the Municipal Assistance Corporation, and it voted itself out of existence.